Bridgeport Bridge (Ohio River): History

-Early in the summer of 2011, WTOV-TV in Steubenville reported that the bridge was to be demolished, with demolition tentatively scheduled to start at the end of July 2011.
+Early in the summer of 2011, WTOV-TV in Steubenville reported that the original bridge was to be demolished, with demolition tentatively scheduled to start at the end of July 2011.
 They reported that the West Virginia Division of Highways received a request from the U.S. Coast Guard to bring the bridge down as it was a safety hazard and pieces had fallen into the river.
 It also verified that many of the unique features of the bridge, such as the railings, signage, the finials on top, and plaques would be removed prior to demolition.
 The bridge demolition was expected to take 60 days and cost $750,000.00, which was considerably less than a $1.2 million estimate for demolition costs that had been given in 2000.

-Explosive demolition of the bridge occurred on Monday, September 12, 2011.
+Explosive demolition of the original bridge occurred on Monday, September 12, 2011.
 Explosive charges were used to drop the bridge into the river, after which cranes began retrieving the steel parts for scrapping.
-Complete removal of bridge and piers was scheduled to be completed by October 31, 2011.
+Complete removal of bridge and piers was scheduled to be completed by end of October 2011.